 Mule deer populations have experienced long-term declines across much of the west with no definitive cause identified.
 Habitat loss is suspected to be one possible cause, particularly the loss of winter range.
-The Conservation Reserve Program (CRP) has probably helped maintain winter range in District 3, and mule deer populations outside of the mountains appear to be stable to increasing.
-However, decreases in available CRP contracts over the last few years have resulted in more land going into agricultural production and will likely have long-term negative impacts on mule deer populations in the District.
+The Conservation Reserve Program (CRP) has probably helped maintain winter range in District 3, and mule deer populations outside of the mountains appear to be stable.
+However, decreases in available CRP contracts over the last few years have resulted in more land going into agricultural production and will likely have long-term negative impacts on mule deer populations in the district.
 Mountain populations of mule deer continue to show poor harvest metrics.
-Recent wildfires in the Tucannon-Wenaha Wilderness should have improved habitat conditions for deer and fires this year in GMU 175 should provide future benefits.
+Recent wildfires in the Tucannon-Wenaha Wilderness should have improved habitat conditions for deer, and fires last year in GMU 166 and 175 should provide future benefits.

 One reference WDFW currently has for future potential harvest during general seasons are recent trends in hunter harvest success and harvest/unit effort.
-Figure 3 provides trend data for each of these statistics by GMU and is intended to provide hunters with the best information possible to make an informed decision on where they want to hunt in District 3 and what they can expect to encounter with regard to hunter success and deer numbers.
+Figure 3 provides trend data for each of these statistics by GMU and is intended to provide hunters with the best information possible to make an informed decision on where they want to hunt in District 3 and what they can expect to encounter regarding hunter success and deer numbers.

 Figure 3.
-Left column: Ten-year trends in total numbers of mule deer bucks (blue) and antlerless deer (green), and white-tailed bucks (red) and antlerless deer (purple) during all general seasons combined from 2010-2019.
-Totals do not include permit harvest (note the different scales, from maximums of 80, 140, 450, and 1,000).
-Right column: Ten-year trends in percentage harvest success for each GMU in District 3 for modern firearm (blue diamonds), archery (red squares), and muzzleloader (green triangles) general season hunters for 2010-2019.
+Left column: Ten-year trends in total numbers of mule deer bucks (blue) and antlerless deer (green), and white-tailed bucks (red) and antlerless deer (purple) during all general seasons combined from 2012-2021.
+Totals do not include permit harvest (note the different scales, from maximums of 50 - 1,000).
+Right column: Ten-year trends in percentage harvest success for each GMU in District 3 for modern firearm (blue diamonds), archery (red squares), and muzzleloader (green triangles) general season hunters for 2012-2021.